Nitrosomonas: Application

-Nitrosomonas is used in activated sludge in aerobic wastewater treatment; the reduction of nitrogen compounds in the water is achieved by nitrification treatment in order to avoid environmental issues such as ammonia toxicity and groundwater contamination.
+Nitrosomonas is used in activated sludge in aerobic wastewater treatment; nitrification treatment reduces nitrogen compounds in the water, avoiding environmental issues such as ammonia toxicity and groundwater contamination.
 Nitrogen, if present in high quantities, can cause algal development, leading to eutrophication and degradation of oceans and lakes.

-As a method of wastewater treatment, biological removal of nitrogen is cheaper and causes less damage to the environment than physical-chemical treatments.
+As a method of wastewater treatment, biological removal of nitrogen is cheaper and causes less environmental damage than physical-chemical treatments.

-Nitrosomonas also has a role in biofilter systems, typically in association and collaboration with other microbes, to consume compounds such as NH_{4}^{+} or CO_{2} and recycle nutrients.
-These systems are used for various purposes, but mainly for the elimination of odors from waste treatment.
+Nitrosomonas also plays a role in biofilter systems, typically in association with other microbes, to consume compounds such as NH_{4}^{+} or CO_{2} and recycle nutrients.
+These systems are used for various purposes, but mainly for odor elimination in waste treatment.

 Other uses

 Potential cosmetic benefits

-N. europaea is a non-pathogenic bacteria studied in connection with probiotic therapies.
-In this context, it may give aesthetic benefits in terms of reducing the appearance of wrinkles.
-The effectiveness of probiotic products has been studied to explore why N. eutropha, which is a highly mobile bacterium, has become extinct from the normal flora of our skin.
-It has been studied in connection with the idea of having benefits through the repopulation and reintroduction of N. eutropha to the normal flora of human skin.
+N. europaea is a non-pathogenic bacterium studied in connection with probiotic therapies.
+In this context, it may provide aesthetic benefits by reducing the appearance of wrinkles.
+The effectiveness of probiotic products has been studied to explore why N. eutropha, a highly mobile bacterium, has become extinct from the normal flora of human skin.
+Studies have investigated the potential benefits of repopulating human skin flora with N. eutropha.